Murder of Boo Tiang Huat: Aftermath

-As of today, SI Boo Tiang Huat remained as the last police officer from Singapore to be murdered in the line of duty, as since 1994, no such cases happened in Singapore.
+As of today, Boo Tiang Huat remains the last police officer from Singapore to be murdered in the line of duty.

-After his death, SI Boo continued to receive posthumous recognitions for his service in the police force.
+After his death, Boo continued to receive posthumous recognitions for his service in the police force.
 On 9 August 1995, he and another fallen police officer Hoi Kim Heng (whose murderer was gunned down) both received the Police Medal of Valour.
 More than two decades later, on 3 August 2021, as a commemoration of the 200th anniversary of the Singapore Police Force, a medallion was issued to the families of policemen who died in the line of duty as a recognition of the fallen officers' contributions.
-SI Boo was one of the late officers honoured, and both his widow Chew Tuan Jong and the couple's only son Boo Jia Liang attended the ceremony.
+Boo was one of the late officers honoured, and both his widow Chew Tuan Jong and the couple's only son Boo Jia Liang attended the ceremony.

+In 2012, crime show In Cold Blood re-enacted the story of Zainal Abidin in the tenth episode of the show's second season.
+In the show, Zainal Abidin's name was changed to Rashid Salmud.